lixilinx/MCMIL/README.md

 # Learning with Labels of Existing/Nonexisting
-A weak supervision/label learning method.
+A multiclass multiple instance learning method.
 Only need to know whether any instance of a class exists or not in a sample.

 We used [this optimization code](https://github.com/lixilinx/psgd_torch/blob/master/preconditioned_stochastic_gradient_descent.py) to train our models.
 You may try your favorite optimization methods.